 I used some of the bounty to make a pie, which was quite yummy, but quite a bit of work.
-Another batch went into the kuchen recipe here; it’s equally good but goes together more quickly.
+Another batch went into the kuchen recipe here below right; it’s equally good but goes together more quickly.

 I made grape juice with the last of the stash—this required only plucking the grapes from their stems, cooking them with a little water and sugar, and then straining the juice through a sieve.
 I’ve already had a couple glasses—I think it’s the fruitiest, most intensely flavorful grape juice I’ve ever tasted!

 I saved some of the juice to make purple cow milkshakes for my grandchildren.
 I loved purple cow shakes and sodas as a kid and am eager to see if they like them, too.
 (Not familiar with these treats?
 They’re just vanilla ice cream and grape juice frothed together in a blender to shake consistency.
 They taste best in those tall, old-fashioned soda fountain milkshake glasses, of course!)

 The Concord (pictured above left) and our most popular white juice grape, the Niagara, as well as the reddish Canadice (pictured right) are native North American grapes, and are part of the labrusca family.
 I took the photos while visiting the New York Finger Lakes town of Naples during its annual Grape Festival several years ago.